nwheels-io/NWheels/CONTRIBUTING.md

       - `333 + TAB` - insert separator line at indent level 3
       - `444 + TAB` - insert separator line at indent level 4

 1. **Curly braces**.
+Curly braces are required for all flow control statements (`if`, `for`, etc), even when they enclose single statement.
 Curly braces are opened on the same line for inlined declarations:
    - anonymous method
    - collection initializer